 Auditory Processing Disorder (APD) is a condition where the sounds registered by the ear are not processed correctly by the brain.
 While all parts of the ear are functioning properly, the auditory processing centers in the brain do not function normally.

 As a neurological defect, people with APD have trouble deciphering noises from background noises, hearing subtle differences in sound within spoken words, or difficulty making sense of the order in which verbal sounds are heard.
 As a result, sufferers have trouble listening, processing, and remembering language-related sounds.

 As a neurological defect, APD tends to be identified in childhood and typically presents as some of the following symptoms:

 Many of the symptoms of APD mimic the symptoms of Attention Deficit Disorder (ADD), and a thorough evaluation by our audiologist can help clarify the source of the problem.
+APD does not always include hearing loss and many times the treatments for this disorder are dramatically different when compared to treatment for a hearing loss.
 We offer complete APD evaluations, education, and treatment.

 Contact us today to learn how we can help.